Claire Barnes, Psychotherapist, Group Analyst, Supervisor, Msc, UKCP, IGA

-I am an experienced counsellor, therapist and clinical supervisor having worked for many years with a broad range of clients in the NHS, higher education, community services and privately.
+I am a qualified psychotherapist, group analyst and clinical supervisor with long-standing experience working as a therapist over many years with a broad range of clients in the NHS, higher education, community services and privately.
 I am experienced and interested in working with social differences including those relating to culture, ethnicity, class, sexuality, gender and disability.
+I offer counselling and psychotherapy short-term and long-term to individuals and groups.

 It's also at these problematic times that we can also feel at our most ready to make important changes.
 I see my work as a therapist as providing a confidential and professional relationship which endeavours to support, understand and help my clients develop in themselves and their lives.

-Short term counselling is usually focussed on one or two specific issues or themes.
+- Short term counselling is usually focussed on one or two specific issues or themes.
 We agree a broad aim to this work.
 Generally the aim would be about making a helpful change and improvement in the person's life or situation.
-Short-Term counselling is usually between 4 and 12 sessions, depending on a number of factors, including the nature of the difficulty/s.

-Long-term therapy is often open-ended, i.e. we review as we go along and give time to prepare for an ending if we decide to stop.
-Therapy aims to explore the whole person allowing all aspects of their lives, relationships, internal thoughts, feelings, and experiences both past and present, to be explored.
+- Long-term therapy is often open-ended, i.e. we review as we go along and give time to prepare for an ending if we decide to stop.
+Long-term therapy aims to explore the whole person allowing all aspects of their lives, relationships, internal thoughts, feelings, and experiences both past and present, to be explored.
 The aim is to help make permanent changes internally as well as externally.
-For this work to be effective it usually needs a minimum of 6-12 months and often longer.

-Sometimes people just need a couple of sessions to help them think through a very specific issue, decision or dilemma in a way that might mean considering psychological elements without exploring in-depth in the way we would in counselling or therapy.
-As a clinical supervisor at times I provide this kind of service for the organisations I work with.
-I think of this work as consultation and am able to offer this privately too.
+Sometimes people seeking therapy are really looking for consultation to help think through a very specific issue, decision or dilemma in a way that might mean considering psychological elements without exploring in-depth in the way we would in counselling or therapy.

 Making initial contact

-I offer an initial, free telephone consultation (about 15-20 minutes) to discuss your problem/s and whether I might be able to help.
+I offer an initial, free telephone consultation (about 15 minutes) to discuss your problem/s and whether I might be able to help

 Training, qualifications & experience